Bhuribhat/IBM-Data-Science/9. Machine Learning/Week 3 - Classification/README.md

 4. Predict the response of the unknown data point using the most popular response value from KNN.

 ### Decision Tree
+- Entropy is a measure of disorder or impurity in the given dataset.
+- Information Gain measures the expected reduction in entropy.
+- The feature which has minimum impurity will be considered as the root node.

 #### Train Dataset
 - Each `internal node` corresponds to a test